Functionals and hardware: Relations

 \section{Relations}

-The concept of relation is not easy to comprehend.
-Usually relation is defined as is a collection of ordered pairs of objects.
-Actually, this set theoretical definition is not sufficient.
+Usually, binary relation is defined as a collection of ordered pairs of objects.
+This set theoretical definition is not sufficient.
 Relation is (like operation) a primitive notion.
 It seems that it corresponds to a primeval generic method of comparing two objects.
 For any primitive type there is at least one elementary binary relation between objects of this type.
-For the type Continuum it is the similarity relation determined by the method for comparing two objects and stating that they are either similar or not.
-For natural numbers the relation is simpler.
-Elementary relations are the basis to construct more sophisticated relations.

-So far the types were inhabited (not empty), i.e. primitive types are inhabited and type constructors produce inhabited types from inhabited types.
-Introducing relations enforces some types to be uninhabited (empty).
+Well known equality types in Martin-L\"{o}f Type Theory \cite{Martin-Lof}, when parametrized for a fixed type, give an equality relation on that type.
+However, this relation is pure syntactical one, and their evaluation is based on term reductions to canonical normal forms.